xpavlic4/book-extracts/sports/golf/fitness/the 18strong podcast/README.md

 # 18Strong pocast
+## The 8 traits of champion golf

+8 traits all champins have.
+traits:
+* more abstract thinking (listen to your guts, multiple ideas)
+* ask question only what you can change
+* make a plan before you go out
+* play to your favourite distances (100 yard shot)
+* if you are high apprehensive you cannot be a good golfer
+* parent (or caddy) should not tell the player which club they should take, they only advise, the player decides

 ## 151 how to fast track your improvement
 you need one consistent person who teach you one concept. groove one shot